Alabama man faces 2nd execution date this year for killing

 If Smith had requested nitrogen hypoxia, his death sentence could not be carried out to date because the state has not yet developed a system for using nitrogen to execute inmates.

-Smith’s attorneys asked the Supreme Court to stay the execution by lethal injection until a trial can be held in his ongoing lawsuit arguing that the Americans with Disabilities Act required him to have assistance in understanding the form. .
-“In Mr. Smith’s case, intake records clearly noted Mr. Smith did not understand what was going on, though it was explained to him, and prison officials had constructive knowledge of his IQ scores of 64 and 72,” his attorneys wrote.
+Smith’s attorneys had unsuccessfuly asked the Supreme Court to stay the execution by lethal injection until a trial could be held in his ongoing lawsuit arguing that the Americans with Disabilities Act required him to have assistance in understanding the form.

 While the 11th Circuit denied the stay request, one member of the three-judge panel sharply criticized Alabama.